dylancromer/intro-tdd/README.md

 - Write the minimal amount of code needed to cause the test you just wrote to pass.
 - Refactor your code, removing inefficiencies, cleaning up names, etc.
 - Repeat as needed until your code is done.

-This sounds absurd on the face of it but this is a legitimate development workflow and it can considerably speed up the software development process.